btorpey/btorpey.github.io/content/static-omama.md

 So Wombat developed an open API which could sit on top of any messaging middleware, and they called it MAMA, for Middleware Agnostic Messaging API.
 They also developed bindings for Rendezvous, in addition to their own software, so that prospective customers would have a warm and fuzzy feeling that they could write their applications once, and seamlessly switch out the underlying middleware software with little or no changes to their code.

 That strategy worked well enough that in 2008 Wombat was acquired by the New York Stock Exchange, which renamed the software "Data Fabric" and used it as the backbone of their market-data network (SuperFeed).
-When the company I was working for was also acquired by NYSE in 2009 I was tasked with replacing our existing middleware layer, which used Rendezvous, with the Mama/Wombat middleware.

-{% pullquote %}
-Well, as the saying goes: {"In theory, there's no difference between theory and practice.
-In practice, there is."}  That turned out to be quite a big job, mostly resolving problems related to object lifetimes.
-(Transactional messaging is very different from market-data).
-But it eventually got done, and in the process I came to appreciate the "pluggable" architecture of MAMA -- it doesn't make the issues related to different messaging systems go away, but it does provide a framework for dealing with them.
+When the company I was working for was also acquired by NYSE in 2009 I was tasked with replacing our existing middleware layer with the Mama/Wombat middleware, and in the process I came to appreciate the "pluggable" architecture of MAMA -- it doesn't make the issues related to different messaging systems go away, but it does provide a framework for dealing with them.
-{% endpullquote %}

-In 2012 NYSE Technologies donated OpenMAMA to the Linux Foundation, again with the idea of using the "one API to rule them all" concept to help promote its proprietary DataFabric middleware, which was built on the MAMA API.
-While I was working for NYSE Technologies, I developed the first open-source transport for OpenMAMA[^avis].

-[^avis]: Which unfortunately was targeted at a rather feeble middleware solution called [Avis](http://avis.sourceforge.net/why_avis.html), so as not to compete with Data Fabric.
-I argued against that decision, but I lost.
-Later, Avis was replaced with [Qpid/AMQP](https://qpid.apache.org/), which for all its shortcomings is at least a reasonable choice for some applications.

-In 2014, the Wombat business was sold by NYSE to [Vela Trading Technologies](https://www.velatradingtech.com/) (née SR Labs), which provides the proprietary Data Fabric middleware, and is also the primary maintainer for OpenMAMA.
+In 2011 NYSE Technologies donated OpenMAMA to the Linux Foundation.
+Then, in 2014, the Wombat business was sold by NYSE to [Vela Trading Technologies](https://www.velatradingtech.com/) (née SR Labs), which provides the proprietary Data Fabric middleware, and is also the primary maintainer for OpenMAMA.
+There are a number of different [open-source and commercial implementations of OpenMAMA](http://www.openmama.org/what-is-openmama/supported-software).

 Which brings us to the present day -- I've recently started working with OpenMAMA again, so it seemed like a good idea to use that code as an example of how to use static analysis tools to identify latent bugs.